 Spotify: Spotify is no different than Apple in this category as they also have over 40,000,000 songs.
 They actually had some albums Apple didn’t have and vice versa.
 For example, Spotify has Def Leppard’s Viva!
 Hysteria and Apple Doesn’t.
 Spotify also has a copy of Slang with commentary that Apple does not.
 What I do like about Spotify is that when you search an artist, they break the records out into categories of Studio Albums, Single, Compilations and Live albums.
 Apple lumps them all together.

-WINNER – I am actually going to give it to Spotify with a slight edge for the layout of an artists page and they had a Def Leppard album that Apple did not.
+WINNER – I am actually going to give it to Spotify with a slight edge for the layout of an artists page and they had a Def Leppard album that Apple did not (since original post…the entire Def Leppard catalog is now available on both).
 It doesn’t really matter overall as I have it on CD anyway so it is in my Apple library.

 The second feature I feel is the most important is if can I stream my personal collection through the service.
 I have over 20,000 songs and playlists already created and don’t want to have to recreate the wheel, so to speak.

 Apple Music: Apple Music allows me to stream my ENTIRE music collection through the service, including current playlists that I had already created.
 Why do I love this so much?
 I have been carrying around my iPhone and an iPod because I have so much music.
 I couldn’t have it all with me as the iPhone doesn’t have the data storage capacity.
 Now that I can stream my entire collection, I no longer carry my iPod to work with me…only my phone.